ReactiveCocoa/ReactiveCocoa/README.md

 ### In Development
 ### Plan of Record
 #### ABI stability release
-ReactiveCocoa is expected to declare library ABI stability when Swift rolls out resilence support.
-Until then, ReactiveCocoa would incrementally adopt new language features that help move towards to goal.
-The ETA is Swift 5.
+ReactiveCocoa is expected to declare library ABI stability when Swift rolls out resilence support in Swift 5.
+Until then, ReactiveCocoa will incrementally adopt new language features.

 [ReactiveSwift]: https://github.com/ReactiveCocoa/ReactiveSwift
 [ReactiveObjC]: https://github.com/ReactiveCocoa/ReactiveObjC